 The main attraction in Ba Vi National Park is the temple to the Mountain God, a 30min climb on Tan Vien Peak.
 There is an orchid garden and a bird garden as well as several resorts.
 You can swim in resort pools or in natural streams, camp, visit farm animals, or hike the trails.
 There really is something for everyone.
-For more ideas of what to do and where to go, check out SunKissed Suitcase for her suggestions on how to spend 2 days in Ba Vi National Park.

 You can easily reach the park in two hours but for safety reasons we suggest taking an extra hour by driving slowly, stopping more and enjoy the drive out to Ba Vi.
 Our route map offers two different routes, which you can easily combine to make a loop and avoid repetition of the route.
 When you arrive in Ba Vi, your homestay or hotel will have a brochure and map of the area.